bigfantech-cloud/terraform-aws-alb/README_VERSION.md

 #### what changed:

-S3 log bucket Lifecycle transition, and expiration added.
+S3 log bucket Lifecycle transition, and expiration added

 #### reason for change: